aaaaaa123456789/tpp1/specification.md

 The RTCDH register contains two fields: the upper 3 bits contain the day of the week, and the lower 5 bits contain the hour.
 The other three registers (RTCW, RTCM and RTCS) respectively contain the week number, the minutes and the seconds; all bits of the respective registers are used for that purpose.

 As long as the RTCS, RTCM and RTCDH registers are set to values within their valid ranges, the RTC hardware must ensure that they roll over properly (seconds into minutes, minutes into hours, and so on); if the values are set to out of range values, behavior is unspecified.
 The RTCW register does not have a constrained range of validity, since all values in the 0-FF range are valid week numbers; if this register "rolls over", the RTC overflow flag (in MR4) must be set.
+Note that the RTC overflow flag is never cleared by the RTC hardware; instead, the software must explicitly clear it by writing 14 to MR3.

 **Important:** after writing 10 or 11 to MR3, the software must wait at least 3 microseconds before attempting to access the RTC latch registers.
 (That is 3 clock cycles in normal speed mode, or 6 cycles in GBC double speed mode; the duration of a `nop` instruction is considered to be 1 cycle.)
 Not following this wait period may result in any undefined behavior, even if the registers are only accessed for reading.